MKLab-ITI/hugomklab/content/about/ikom.md

 You can download my [detailed CV](https://mklab.iti.gr/files/ikom/Ioannis_Kompatsiaris_CV_EN.pdf) and [current list of citations](https://mklab.iti.gr/files/ikom/Kompatsiaris_CV_CITATIONS.pdf)

-He is a Senior Member of IEEE and member of ACM.

 ### Key publications

 A. Tsakalidis, S. Papadopoulos, A. Cristea, Y. Kompatsiaris.
 "Predicting Elections for Multiple Countries Using Twitter and Polls", IEEE Intelligent Systems.